coordinature/coordinature.github.io/development/applications/familysigns/mobile.md

 We'll give you a quick tour!
 <start>
 	8b. contacten > nodig familie uit
 	This is where you'll find your contacts.
-Let's start by inviting someone who you would like to share a secret sign with.
+Let's start by inviting someone who you would like to share a special sign with.

 	Invite:

 	8c. make your first sign
 	Making a sign is very easy.
 It can be done in three simple ways:
 	1. tap a sentence
-	2. create a gesture with your phone
+	2. create a sign by drawing with your phone in the sky.
 	3. make a sign with your hands
 	Which one would you like to try out?